-Whether starting young children, as young as three, working with teens or adult cello students, I begin each lesson as an adventure.
+Whether introducing children as young as three, working with teens or guiding adult cello students, I begin each lesson as an adventure.
 Every student has the potential gift of music within them.
 Having a solid understanding of technique but also knowing that words are limited, I have evolved an imaginative, creative and visual approach which I find ideal in allowing my students to tap their own inner imagination and potential.

 “Because no tone is produced from a stringed instrument without a physical action on the part of the player, the study of movement is necessary and frequently the most baffling of string teaching.
 To express in words how to move the human body in order to achieve certain results can be the most challenging part of a string teacher’s job."